emacsmirror/universal-sidecar/README.md

 This extension is fairly simple, and builds on top of the `bibtex-completion` library, so it's necessary to configure it appropriately.
 Once `bibtex-completion` is configured and the `elfeed-related-works-section` is added to `universal-sidecar-sections`, if an article's authors have other works in your Bibtex databases, they will be shown.
 Note, however, that as of now, search is only by author last name.

+## Elfeed Score Section

+The section `elfeed-score-section` shows the score of the currently shown elfeed entry and why it is scored that way.